karawin/Ka-Radio32/HardwareConfig.md

 ### ADC keyboard
 If the ADC keyboard is missing, set P_ADC  to 255.
+GPIO pin must be gpio32 to 39  or 255 if not used.
 Compatible with https://github.com/…/Ka-…/blob/master/Hardware/controles.pdf and the one found at https://www.drive2.ru/b/487463808323813881/
 The stop button is replaced with "Toggle Time/Infos" and "start replaced with "Start/Stop"
 The ESP32 ADC can be sensitive to noise leading to large discrepancies in ADC readings.
 To minimize noise, users may connect a 0.1uF capacitor to the ADC input pad in use